tumblr_mjco89cUVY1rkz363o1_1280.jpg

 Anyieth and The ROOTS Project won the Folk Art Alliance Community Impact award in the summer of 2016 for her work in South Sudan.
 See her acceptance speech here.

 Anyieth is South Sudanese by birth and lives with her husband and daughters in Mozambique.
-She travels regularly to Juba for ROOTS related work.
+She travels regularly to Juba for Roots related work.
 She has lived in the US, Norway, Tanzania, China, England and South Sudan.
 Anyieth is also a US citizen.

 The ROOTS Project